OlivierBroekman/herringbone/README.md

 ### Demo
 A demo file on how to use the package can be found in [demo.ipynb](demo.ipynb).

-A more detailed explanation of each algorithm can be found [here](docs/algorithms.md).

 ### Maps and Configs
 For setting up a custom maps and configs a tutorial can be found [here](docs/customization.md).